stiles/world-cup/README.md

 # World Cup data

-Collects teams, players, schedule, results and stats for the FIFA World Cup from public FIFA API endpoints.
-Built for the 2026 tournament (USA/Canada/Mexico).
+Collects teams, players, schedule, results and stats for the FIFA World Cup from public FIFA API endpoints, with a CLI for play-by-play of live matches in the terminal.

 ## Setup